 John Thompson (1921-2008) grew up in Northern Ireland and was saved at the age of 16, on 26th Feb 1937.
 A Policeman, Mr Thompson was used mightily of the Lord, while stationed in Rosslea, Co Fermanagh, to see some of his colleagues saved, among whom were John Rowe, Ernest Gribben and William Nesbitt (to hear the “Rosslea story”, and Mr Thompson’s testimony, click here).
 In 1951 Mr Thompson turned down promotion in the Royal Ulster Constabulary and went out full…

-A selection of 6 hymns from Alan Parks’s albums: 00.00 – My Redeemer O what beauties 03.50 – O Blessed Lord what hast Thou done 06.44 – Gathered to Thy name Lord Jesus 10.58 – I am waiting for the dawning 14.23 – The crowning day is coming 18.11 – Jesus is coming again To listen to more of Alan Parks’s hymns, check your streaming service or look for MP3 downloads or CDs from your music retailer.
-Tracks featured here…
+6 hymns from Alan Parks’s albums: 00.00 – My Redeemer O what beauties 03.50 – O Blessed Lord what hast Thou done 06.44 – Gathered to Thy name Lord Jesus 10.58 – I am waiting for the dawning 14.23 – The crowning day is coming 18.11 – Jesus is coming again To listen to more of Alan Parks’s hymns, check your streaming service or look for MP3 downloads or CDs from your music retailer.
+Tracks featured here used with kind…

 David Vallance preaches on regaining your first love.
 Step one: stop loving yourself.
 Step two: stop loving the world.
 Step three: stop trying to manufacture love for God by concentrating on “my love for God”, but rather dwell on God’s love for me.
 Reading: Rev 1:9-2:7.
 (Message preached in the USA)